F1 Australian Grand Prix 2026 Recap: George Russell kicks things off with commanding win

 Aditya Chaudhuri Aditya Chaudhuri

-The new era also highlighted the reliability issues teams are going through, as five drivers did not see the chequered flag, including Australia’s very own Oscar Piastri, who couldn’t even start the race.
+The season-opener also highlighted the reliability issues teams are going through, as five drivers did not see the chequered flag, including Australia’s very own Oscar Piastri, who couldn’t even start the race.

-The retirements kept coming as Fernando Alonso and Valtteri Bottas also retired a couple of laps later while Leclerc and Hamilton led the race.
-Ferrari eventually called in Leclerc on lap 25, which saw Hamilton move into the lead, but the seven-time world champion wasn’t able to keep the quicker Mercedes on fresher tyres behind him for too long as Russell breezed past him at Turn 9 on lap 28 to retake the lead of the race.
+The retirements kept coming as Fernando Alonso and Valtteri Bottas joined the exodus a couple of laps later, with Leclerc and Hamilton leading the race.
+Ferrari eventually called in Leclerc on Lap 25, which saw Hamilton move into the lead, but the seven-time world champion wasn’t able to keep the quicker Mercedes car on fresher tyres behind him for too long, and Russell breezed past him at Turn 9 on Lap 28 to retake the lead of the race.

-After losing the lead, Ferrari finally called Hamilton into the pits, with him rejoining in fourth place.
-While the Ferraris and Mercedes were fighting it out at the top, Max Verstappen, who started a woeful 20th, was up to fifth place by lap 32 as the Dutch four-time world champion showed impressive pace and racecraft in his Red Bull and was ahead of the only McLaren running, that of Lando Norris.
+After losing the lead, Ferrari finally called Hamilton into the pits.
+He rejoined in fourth place, with the Ferrari and Mercedes drivers fighting it out at the top.
+Max Verstappen, who had started a woeful 20th, was up to fifth place by Lap 32, showing impressive pace and racecraft in his Red Bull and leading the only remaining McLaren on the grid of Lando Norris.

-As the race entered its final 20 laps, Russell led from Antonelli with the two Ferraris behind them as Leclerc tried to keep up with the two Silver Arrows ahead of him, setting fastest lap after fastest lap.
-Verstappen came in for his second stop on lap 43 as Red Bull put him on fresher tyres.
-As soon as he was back on track, he set the fastest lap of the race and was right behind Norris, trying to retake that fifth spot.
+As the race entered its final 20 laps, Russell led from Antonelli with the Ferrari cars behind them.
+Leclerc tried to keep up with the Mercedes duo ahead of him, setting fastest lap after fastest lap.
+Verstappen came in for his second stop on Lap 43 as Red Bull put him on fresher tyres.
+As soon as he returned to the track, the Dutchman set the fastest lap of the race and was right behind Norris, trying to retake that fifth spot.

-With ten laps to go, Russell was almost six seconds clear of his teammate at the front while Hamilton had caught up to Leclerc.
-The final couple of laps didn’t see many overtakes as Hamilton was the closest to making up a place, but Leclerc hung on by the skin of his teeth, finishing just 0.6 seconds ahead of his teammate as the chequered flag fell.
+With ten laps to go, Russell was almost six seconds clear of his teammate at the front, while Hamilton had caught up to Leclerc.
+The final couple of laps didn’t see many overtakes.
+Hamilton came closest to making up a place, but Leclerc hung on by the skin of his teeth, finishing just 0.6 seconds ahead of his teammate as the chequered flag fell.

-Up front, Russell was unbothered, picking up a comfortable win with Antonelli recovering from a poor start to make it a Mercedes 1-2.
-Leclerc finished third, giving Ferrari a podium at the start of the season, with Hamilton, Norris, Verstappen, Oliver Bearman, Arvid Lindblad, Gabriel Bortoleto and Pierre Gasly rounding out the points.
+Up front, Russell remained unbothered and picked up a comfortable win.
+Antonelli recovered from a poor start to make it a Mercedes 1-2.
+Leclerc finished third, giving Ferrari a podium to kick off the campaign, with Hamilton, Norris, Verstappen, Oliver Bearman, Arvid Lindblad, Gabriel Bortoleto, and Pierre Gasly rounding out the points places in that order.

 F1 Australian Grand Prix 2026 Recap